American Radio Relay League: 1920–1964

 During World War II, US amateurs were again told to leave the air.
 The ARRL developed the government-approved War Emergency Radio Service, a Civil Defense system.
 Thousands of League members, and many thousands more who received technical training through its publications, served in the conflict.
 In late 1945 the bands began to reopen.
 The end of the war brought a tremendous expansion of amateur radio as large amounts of war surplus equipment was available, many recently trained operators became active, and experiments began in such newly developed modes as single sideband and microwaves.

 The 1950s saw the continued development of amateur radio and consequent growth of the ARRL.
 New civil defense systems and procedures were developed by the League, including regular communications between isolated service members and their families.
 Equipment rapidly improved, although there was some trouble with television interference.
 The ARRL and many of its members cooperated with scientists during the International Geophysical Year in 1957, measuring the effects of solar activity on propagation in the VHF band.

 A controversial idea was originated in 1961 when the League encouraged "incentive licensing", which sought reversion to the principle that higher levels of license privileges should require higher levels of demonstrated knowledge and CW skill but took away some amateur privileges until licensees requalified at higher levels; "incentives" are still in effect and only holders of the highest class of license (Amateur Extra) maintain all amateur privileges.
 By 1964 the positive influence of the ARRL was so evident that the United States issued a commemorative postage stamp on its 50th anniversary.
 As the League prepared for the future a new headquarters building was opened at Newington.

 1965–present

+In May, June, and July 2024, various ARRL online systems (including the Logbook of the World and its educational website) went unavailable.
+The organization didn't admit that the outage was caused by ransomware until it filed legally-mandated notifications of the data breach on July 11, more than two months after the breach started on May 3.

+In August 2024, the organization confirmed that it paid a million dollar ransom to resolve the malware attack.